endel/library-template.ts/README.md

 - TypeScript as authoring language
 - Mocha as testing framework
-- Karma for in browser testing
+- Karma for browser testing
 - Webpack for bundling your static library.

 Usage